K8s primer - Part I

 The only way to scale static Pods is manually (as we saw, by creating a duplicated

 Pod manifest file).
-That’s why in real-world applications we don’t usually
+That’s why in real-world applications we typically don’t

-deploy Pods via Pod manifests, but via Deployments.
+deploy Pods using Pod manifests, but rather through Deployments.

-Deployments have all the benefits of being monitored and managed by K8s.
+Deployments offer all the benefits of being monitored and managed by K8s.

 Let’s examine this.